Aider-AI/aider/aider/website/docs/install.md

 ## Install with pipx

-A recommended way to install aider is with pipx:
+You can install aider with pipx:

 ```bash
 python -m pip install pipx  # If you need to install pipx